-This tool can be used to get an estimate of the significance of the performance of a strategy.
+This tool can be used to get an estimate of the significance of the performance of a strategy or a system of strategies.
 The test statistic is the net return.
-The null hypothesis is that our strategy draws its returns from a distribution with 0 mean, i.e., it is random.
-Normally we would like to have a p-value less than 0.05.
-The p-value measures the fraction of random traders that did better that our strategy based on our test statistic.
-This is accomplished via a simulation of a large number of random traders that go long at the close of a day when the result of a coin toss is heads and exit and (optionally) reverse to short when the result is tails.
-The distribution of the returns of the random traders allows ranking the return of the strategy under study.
+This is accomplished via a simulation of a large number of random traders that go long at the close of a bar, daily or intraday, when the result of a coin toss is heads and exit and reverse when the result is tails.
+The distribution of the returns of the random traders allows ranking the return of the system under study.

 Click open to select the price series.
-In this example, the SPY ETF is selected.
-Click Run to start the simulation after setting the parameters.
+In this example, a data file with continuous daily data for the E-mini futures contract is selected.
+Click Run to start the simulation:

 Big Point Value BPV: The dollar value of a full point of price movement.
 In the case of stocks this number is equal to 1.
 In the case of futures it varies.
 For the E-mini futures contract a full point corresponds to $50.
 In the case of forex the BPV is in most cases $100,000.
 The default value is 1.0.

 Comm: The commission per share/contract per side in dollars.
 For stocks this will be in cents per share and for futures and forex in dollars per contract.
 This value may be increased to include slippage.

 No. of simulation runs: The number of random traders to be simulated.
 The net return of all those traders will be used to plot a histogram.
 At least 10,000 runs are recommended but this may be unrealistic when there are many bars in a file, especially in the case of intraday data.
 The default value is 20,000.

 Capital: The initial capital for each simulated trader.
 In the case of stocks this is the capital that is used to calculate the number of shares.
 In the case of futures and forex this is the capital per one contract.
 The default value is $100,000